 Once you have a time and place, you can announce your event to the world!
 It’s great if you’ve had a chance to open your CFP and registration, though those aren’t essential to announce your dates.

-Update your data file for your event to add your start & end dates; this adds your event to the map on the front page!
+Update your data file for your event to add your start & end dates; this adds your event to the front page!

 When you’re ready to open your call for proposals, you’ll want to include the date it opens, the date it closes, and the date by which people will be informed of your decisions.
 People will usually need at least 4-6 weeks to arrange for travel or time off, and you’ll want your call to be open for at least a month, and you’ll want at least 2 weeks to consider proposals and fill in any gaps.
 This means that you should open your CFP as soon as possible, and close it at least 6-8 weeks before your event.